TaiwanFest is a festival celebrating Taiwanese food, music and culture in downtown Vancouver on the Labour Day Long Weekend in September.

 Where is TaiwanFest?

-The festival’s in-person activities usually takes place at various venues in downtown Vancouver.
-In 2022 the main locations include šxʷƛ̓ənəq Xwtl’e7énk Square (outside the Vancouver Art Gallery), Granville Street and the Annex theatre.
+The festival’s in-person activities take place at various venues in downtown Vancouver.
+The main locations include šxʷƛ̓ənəq Xwtl’e7énk Square (outside the Vancouver Art Gallery), Granville Street and the Annex theatre.

 Numerous activities take place along Granville Street during the Taiwanese Cultural Festival.
 Admission is free for the street party which runs each day.

-At the festival you’ll likely see people in the street playing mahjong, Chinese checkers and games with rubber bands.
-There are usually educational booths with information about Taiwan, as well as vendors selling everything from Chinese food to Oriental clothing to bubble tea.
+At the festival you’ll likely see people in the street playing Mahjong, Chinese checkers and games with rubber bands.
+There are usually educational booths with information about Taiwan, as well as vendors selling everything from Asians food to Oriental clothing to bubble tea.
 There are also culinary shows and live performances throughout the weekend.

 (Note: Times and other details are subject to change.)